 You may well think I'm a crank; a bit of a fruitcake.

-I'd rather spend the time on prevention by planting broccoli, and a lot else besides; the taste is amazing, in any case.
-The alternative is the real possibility of wasting it in the years to come on chemotherapy.
+I'd rather spend the time on prevention by planting broccoli and growing nutritious food; the taste is amazing, in any case.
+The alternative is the real possibility of wasting far more hours it in the years to come on chemotherapy.

 Eggs Florentine is based on a bed of spinach.
-Wash the leaves thoroughly; you'll soon see the bugs also know what's good for them, and not just Popeye and me.
+Wash the leaves thoroughly; you will soon see the bugs also know what's good for them, not just Popeye and me.

-Here is an aside; when you buy food at the greengrocer, and it is absolutely perfect, you know it has been sprayed with toxic-poisons.
-I have deliberately chosen a holy leaf; the housewife's taster has been and declared it wholesome.
+Here is an aside; when you buy food at the greengrocer and it is absolutely perfect, you know it has been sprayed with toxic-poisons.
+I have deliberately chosen a holy leaf; the housewife's taster has been for a snack and declared it wholesome.
 You can see a slip of cilantro too.

-And now for the fruity part of Bernie Preston, lover of life, and scared-stiff of tumours.
+And now for the fruity part of Bernie Preston, lover of life and scared-stiff of tumours.
+Did you know that worldwide one in six people die of cancer?
 Toss your chopped spinach on the onions, add the broccoli florets and anything else interesting in the garden.
 In this case, it's fresh green peas.

 Oh there's garlic in there too, as you can see.